-- Collaborative with the teacher on BIPs and/or DTPs. - Follow through with BIP/DTP elements and data collection. - Utilize individual, group and milieu for skill building contained in BIPs and DTPs.
+Teacher role examples: Collaborate with clinician on BIPs and/or DTPs.
+Clinician role examples: Collaborate with teacher on BIPs and/or DTPs.
+Follow through with BIP/DTP Follow through with BIP/DTP elements and data collection. elements and data collection.
+Support aides in their follow through of • Utilize individual, group, and milieu for skill building contained in BIP or DTP.